Community College of Baltimore County

 An EKG tech program will cover:

 Hands-on practice is essential.
-Seek a program that guarantees significant lab time.
+Seek a program that includes significant lab time.

 According to the U.S. Bureau of Labor Statistics, cardiovascular technology jobs, which include EKG technicians, are expected to grow over the next decade.
 Hospitals remain the leading employer, but outpatient clinics and diagnostic labs also hire EKG-trained staff.

-If you're ready to begin, here's what to do now:
+If you’re to get started, here’s what to do now:

 Getting trained as an EKG tech can be your entry point into a stable healthcare career.
 Maryland offers multiple schools where you can finish in a few months and start applying your skills quickly.